ogmacorp/PyOgmaNeo2/README.md

 - Linux requires SWIG installed via, for example ```sudo apt-get install swig3.0``` command (or via ```yum```).
 - Windows requires installation of SWIG (v3).
 With the SourceForge Zip expanded, and the PATH environment variable updating to include the SWIG installation binary directory (for example `C:\Program Files (x86)\swigwin-3.0.8`).
-- Mac OSX can use Homebrew to install the latest SWIG (for example, see .travis/install_swig.sh Bash script).

 ## Installation